+(none)

+(none) clk1

+(none) clk2

-none) clk2 (none) (none) (none) (none) clk1 clk2 clk1
+(none) clk2

-none) clk2
+(none) clk2

-(none) c1k2
+(none) clk2

+'''

 The fields without a clock name (or <NONE> in the Vivado IDE) refer to a group of paths where the startpoints (From Clock) or the endpoints (To Clock) are not associated with a clock.
 The unconstrained I/O ports fall in this category.
 You can retrieve their name by browsing the rest of the report.
 For example in the Vivado IDE, by selecting the Setup paths for the clkl to NONE category, you can see the ports driven by clkl in the To column: